isomerpages/moe-rulangpri/_general-information/For Parents/Forms for Parents.md

 </li>
 <li>
 <p>The decision of the School in the selection of Parent Volunteers is final
-and the School is not obliged to give any reason for an unsuccessful application.
+and no appeal will be accepted thereafter.
+The School is not obliged to give any reason for an unsuccessful application.</p>
-No appeal will be accepted.</p>
 </li>
 <li>
 <p>All parents will be notified by School via email by 18 Aug 2026.</p>